Is Capital Goods a Good Career Path? A Comprehensive Analysis

 There are a wide variety of jobs available in the capital goods field.
 At the entry level, an assembler makes $26,000 per year (though the average salary for an assembler is $31,000 per year).
 Another entry-level position in the capital goods industry is quality control inspector, a position which garners $30,000 per year at the entry level and upwards of $50,000 per year with more experience.
 On the higher end, software developers make more than $100,00 per year, while the top-paid mechanical engineers make more than $120,000.

 What are the best paying jobs in capital goods?

-With the requisite education and experience, you can earn upwards of $100,000 per year working in capital goods.
+With the right education and experience, you can earn upwards of $100,000 per year working in capital goods.
 Among the best-paying jobs in capital goods are Project Manager, Sales Manager, Marketing Manager, Software Developer and Engineering Manager.
 The top ten percent of Project Managers earn $135,220, with the median salary being $77,420.
 Project Managers in the capital goods industry oversee and manage projects, with the goal of meeting productivity and quality standards.
 (All figures taken from the U.S. Bureau of Labor Statistics’ May 2021 estimates.)